14 questions to ask a mortgage lender

 Are mortgage points available?

 Buying mortgage points, sometimes called discount points, is a way to buy down your interest rate.
 Paying points lowers your interest rate and reduces your monthly mortgage payment.
-You'll want to discuss buying points with your lender, as this money could be used to increase your down payment or go towards repairs on the house.
+Buying points with your lender can help you increase your down payment or put more toward repairs on the house after closing day.

 What are the closing costs?

-Closing costs are the final fees you'll pay before the mortgage can be finalized.
-Appraisal, origination or processing fees, title insurance and the Lender's attorney fees are some of the costs due at closing.
-When you make an offer on a home, talk with your realtor about asking the seller to pay a portion of your closing costs.
+Closing costs are the final fees you’ll pay before the mortgage can be finalized.
+Appraisal, origination or processing fees, title insurance and the lender’s attorney fees are commonly included.

-It's important to know the fees associated with closing ahead of time so you aren't caught off guard.
-After you apply your lender will provide you with a Loan Estimate listing the costs.
+It’s important to know the fees associated with closing ahead of time, so you aren’t caught off guard.
+After you apply, your lender will provide you with a Loan Estimate listing the costs.
+In some cases, a seller may be willing to pay a portion of your closing costs during negotiations.

 What do I need to bring to closing?

-Your lender will let you know everything you need to bring to closing.
-Most lenders require a photo ID, proof of homeowner's insurance and any remaining loan conditions.
-You'll also need to bring a cashier's check or proof of wire transfer for the amount due at closing
+Your lender will let you know everything you need to bring to closing, such as a photo ID and proof of homeowner’s insurance.
+A cashier’s check or proof of wire transfer for the down payment and closing costs may also be needed.

 Speak to your lender about the coverage you’ll need, when you’ll need it and how to prove you have it.